Battle of Mycale: Greeks

 Historian Andrew Robert Burn estimates the Greek fleet had 110 ships.
 Burn notes that the figure of 250 ships is only stated by Ephorus.
-Flower and Marincola argue that the Athenians did not have the numbers to provide marines for 50 triremes and 8,000 hoplites at Plataea both at the same time.
-They thus argue that the claim of 250 ships in the Greek fleet is not realistic.
+Flower and Marincola argue the Athenians did not have the numbers to provide marines for 50 triremes and 8,000 hoplites at Plataea both at the same time.
+They argue the claim of 250 Greek ships is therefore not realistic.
 Herodotus did not give a precise order of battle for Mycale in his account.
 Historian William Shepherd estimates Athens provided one-third of the ships; while Sparta and the Peloponnesian poleis may have contributed 10 and 20–30 ships respectively.
 Shepherd estimates Aegina and Corinth sent 10 ships each.
-Historian David Asheri posits that the Athenians contributed 50 ships to the Greek fleet at Mycale.
+Historian David Asheri posits the Athenians contributed 50 ships to the Greek fleet at Mycale.
 An epigram from an agora (public square) in Megara says Megarians fought and suffered casualties in the battle of Mycale, but they are not mentioned in any account of the battle.

 The standard complement of a trireme was 200 people, including 14 marines.
-Flower and Marincola estimate that the Greeks had 3,300 marines, with the 110 ships having 30 marines each.
-They note that the complement of marines on a trireme was probably not fixed, with Plutarch stating that there were 14 marines on each trireme at Salamis.
-Herodotus had said the Chian ships at the Battle of Lade had carried 40 marines each.
+Flower and Marincola estimate the Greeks had 3,300 marines, with the 110 ships having 30 marines each.
+They note the complement of marines on a trireme was probably not fixed, with Plutarch stating there were 14 marines on each trireme at Salamis.
+Herodotus had said the Chian ships at the Battle of Lade carried 40 marines each.
 Hignett also arrives at an estimate of 3,300 marines in the Greek force.
-He argues that there could not have been more than 6,000 marines, even if there were hoplites employed as rowers.
-Burn notes that the Greek contingent of marines was strong, and strongly considers the possibility that some of the Greek oarsmen served as light infantry (agile, lightly armed infantry) Historian George Cawkwell argues the Greeks had only 2,000 to 3,000 marines, because their ships had mostly naval personnel on board.
-Flower and Marincola also note that Leotychides and Xanthippus probably had equal powers, and posit that the military decisions were finalized by a majority vote.
+He argues there could not have been more than 6,000 marines, even if there were hoplites employed as rowers.
+Burn notes the Greek contingent of marines was strong, and argues some of the Greek oarsmen served as light infantry.
+Historian George Cawkwell argues the Greeks had only 2,000 to 3,000 marines, because their ships had mostly naval personnel on board.
+Flower and Marincola also note Leotychides and Xanthippus probably had equal powers, and posit military decisions were finalized by a majority vote.